keboola/docker-bundle/README.md

 ###[HOWTO-DOCKERFILE.md](HOWTO-DOCKERFILE.md)

-Encapsualte your app into an Docker image
+Encapsulate your app into an Docker image

 ###[ENVIRONMENT.md](ENVIRONMENT.md)